faze1096/Project1/README.md

 IP Address: 47.149.144.56

 Machines within the network can only be accessed by Jump-Box Provisionser.
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_
+* Which machine did you allow to access your ELK VM?
   * Jump Box Provisioner
+* What was its IP address?
   * 10.1.0.4

 A summary of the access policies in place can be found in the table below.

 | Name     | Publicly Accessible | Allowed IP Addresses |